This is a guide covering everything you need to know about fill light and how it plays its part in the three-point lighting setup.

 Your contrast ratio will be extremely important in documenting consistent lighting throughout a scene.

-It’s more of a problem of consistency, rather than amount.
+It’s more of a problem of consistency rather than amount.
 There is no best brightness, just the generally used 2:1 ratio.

-Let me add a couple of notes too while we’re on this topic.
+Let me add a couple of notes, too, while we’re on this topic.

 In general, your fill shouldn’t be brighter than your key light.

 Doing this will make your shot appear more natural.
-Use a diffuser, and reflectors, scrim, or create some distance between your subjects to achieve a softer fill.
+Use a diffuser, reflectors, or scrim, or create some distance between your subjects to achieve a softer fill.
 Oh right, do you know how to measure your fill light?

 How to Measure Fill Lights?